ShootMe/CelesteTAS/README.md

 - G = Grab
 - S = Start
 - Q = Quick Reset

+## Special Input
+- You can create a break point in the input file by typing *** by itself on a single line
+- The program when played back form the start will go very fast till it reaches that line and then go into frame stepping mode

 ## Playback / Recording of Input File
 ### Controller